 Bone conduction is a great solution, but it requires an actuator that vibrates with sound to touch the skull, which can be unpleasant when turned up.
 There is also some sort of oppressive feeling to bring it closer to the skull.

-However, if the speaker is mounted on the vine of the glasses, there is no need to worry about it.
+However, if the speaker is mounted on the vine of the glasses, there is no need to worry regarding it.
 It’s always necessary to be aware that it may be someone else around you who is listening to the leak, but I think it’s a very realistic way to feel uncomfortable.

 By the way, the weight of this product (Landmark version) was actually 45g.
 On the other hand, I think the glasses I use personally are heavier, but they weigh 35 grams.
 It’s a difference of 10g, but as an individual accustomed to glasses, I felt that it wasn’t that much of a concern.

 However, in Corona, the time spent wearing masks is long, and when wearing glasses, the lens becomes cloudy due to breathing, so more time is spent without glasses.
 Well, presbyopia is also progressing, and when looking at the screen of a PC, it may be easier to focus without glasses.
 Perhaps, in the last two years, my eyesight has become a completely different dimension.
-I thought it was time to make glasses that could handle long- and short-distance, long- and medium-distance, medium- and short-distance, etc., but it is new and commonplace to do this with ordinary glasses that are not exaggerated like head-mounted displays.
+I thought it was time to make glasses that might handle long- and short-distance, long- and medium-distance, medium- and short-distance, etc., but it is new and commonplace to do this with ordinary glasses that are not exaggerated like head-mounted displays.
 If so, why don’t we take a closer look …